Internet geolocation: Data sources

 An IP address is assigned to each device (e.g. computer, printer) participating in a computer network that uses the Internet Protocol for communication.
 The protocol specifies that each IP packet must have a header which contains, among other things, the IP address of the sender.

 There are a number of free and paid subscription geolocation databases, ranging from country level to state or city—including ZIP/post code level—each with varying claims of accuracy (generally higher at the country level).
-These databases typically contain IP address data which may be used in firewalls, ad servers, routing, mail systems, web sites, and other automated systems where a geolocation may be useful.
+These databases typically contain IP address data, which may be used in firewalls, ad servers, routing, mail systems, websites, and other automated systems where a geolocation may be useful.
 An alternative to hosting and querying a database is to obtain the country code for a given IP address through a DNSBL-style lookup from a remote server.

 Some commercial databases have augmented geolocation software with demographic data to enable demographic-type targeting using IP address data.

-The primary source for IP address data is the regional Internet registries which allocate and distribute IP addresses amongst organizations located in their respective service regions:
+The primary sources for IP address data are the regional Internet registries which allocate and distribute IP addresses amongst organizations located in their respective service regions: